 What Does Current Research Tell Us?

 - Environment: Those who grow up around peers who use drugs and alcohol are more likely to begin using themselves.
+This is especially true for children of alcoholic parents who repeat behaviors they observed in their childhood.

 - Potency of substance used: Certain drugs, such as fentanyl and heroin, are stronger and more addictive than others.

-- How a substance is consumed: Injecting a drug produces a greater dopamine rush, making a user that much more likely to become dependent on it.
+- How substance is consumed: Injecting a drug produces a greater dopamine rush, making a user that much more likely to become dependent on it.

 - Mental health: Those already struggling with mood disorders, such as anxiety and depression, may be more likely to seek out unhealthy coping mechanisms for dealing with stress, including drinking or using drugs.